AadityaJain17/IMDBwebscraper/README.md

 The libraries which are used in this program BeautifulSoup & Requests to scrape and print our data.
 Openpyxl is used to store our fetched data in an excel file.

+#Running the imdb_streamlit.py file
+After running the code run the following command in terminal "streamlit run imdb_streamlit.py".

+#Deployed version can be found beneath: